chiwanpark/homepage/pages/index.md

 I'm supported by Open Frontier Program which is program for open-source contributor by [NIPA](http://nipa.kr).
 For participating this program, I currently located in [Nuritkum Square](http://www.nipa.kr/nuri/itComplex.it), Seoul, Korea.
 I'm contributing [Flamingo Project](http://wiki.opencloudengine.org/display/IN/Flamingo) (Korean) and trying to contribute other projects.
-You can see my open-source activities in [github pages](https://github.com/chiwanpark).
+You can see my open-source activities in [Github](https://github.com/chiwanpark) or [Apache Review Board](https://reviews.apache.org/users/chiwanpark/).
 There are some articles written by me in [this website](/articles/).

-You can contact me via [email](http://www.google.com/recaptcha/mailhide/d?k=01zdK04x7A3jyfFdz2qu8eLQ==&c=snsdlvUXCQklJ8Ni_YyX6t5Th2n07aWoHpGBpW8JY5k=), facebook message.
+You can contact me via [email](http://www.google.com/recaptcha/mailhide/d?k=01zdK04x7A3jyfFdz2qu8eLQ==&c=snsdlvUXCQklJ8Ni_YyX6t5Th2n07aWoHpGBpW8JY5k=) or facebook message.

 ## Website